tc39/proposal-intl-displaynames-v2/README.md

 monthNames
 ["Kiahk", "Toba", "Amshir", "Baramhat", "Baramouda", "Bashans", "Paona", "Epep", "Mesra", "Tout", "Baba", "Hator"]
 ```
-But "Kiahk" is the English name of the fourth month in the [“coptic” calendar system](https://en.wikipedia.org/wiki/Coptic_calendar) and the name of the first month should be “Tout".
-The problem is the Date object we construct is under gregorian calendar and the Intl.DateTimeFormat will convert that date to the coptic calendar inside the format function, and the conversion result the date “2020-01-01” in a date in the fourth month under the “coptic” calendar system and therefore the Intl.DateTimeFormat output the month name as the fourth month.
-In order to get the list of the month name in the right order, the developer need to know 12 dates, each correctly reverse convert from the desired month in the “coptic” calendar system back to the Gregorian date and put that into the code.
+Notice  "Kiahk" is the English name of the fourth month in the [“coptic” calendar system](https://en.wikipedia.org/wiki/Coptic_calendar) and the name of the first month in this calendar should be “Tout".
+The problem is the Date object we constructed is under Gregorian calendar and the Intl.DateTimeFormat will convert that Date to the coptic calendar internally in the format function.
+The conversion would convert the date “2020-01-01” to a date in the fourth month under the “coptic” calendar system.
+Therefore the Intl.DateTimeFormat output the month name as the fourth month.
+In order to get the list of the month name in the right order, we have to know 12 specific dates, each correctly reverse convert from a date in the desired month in the “coptic” calendar system back to the Gregorian date.
+The put the Gregorian Date into the code, such as:
 ```
 let dtf = new Intl.DateTimeFormat("en", {month: "long", timeZone: "UTC", calendar: "coptic"}) let monthNames = [